-To reduce the cognitive load on the participants, I eliminated categories on the landing page.
-Now, caretakers have access to a drop-down that allows them to select categories, removing the responsibility from the children.
+To reduce the cognitive load on the participants, I eliminated the categories on the landing page.
+With the use of clustering*, caretakers have access to a drop-down that allows them to select categories, removing the responsibility from the children.

 *clustering principle- interfaces should be organized to separate blocks of similar control

 To address the needs of participants with visual impairments, I set the font size for the text to 60px.